-If you collect money or other goods, including making direct debit appeals for charity from house to house or in our borough's town and village centres you will usually need a house to house collections licence or a street collections permit.
+If you collect money or other goods, including making direct debit appeals for charity from house to house (door to door) or in our borough's town and village centres you will usually need a house to house collections licence or a street collections permit.

 A Pedlar's licence can be issued by the Police Chief Commissioner in the area that a pedlar lives but it does not cover charitable collections.
 A Pedlar has to fall within the definition of the Pedlar's Act 1871.

 - an appeal for direct debit donations (face to face fundraising)

 - an appeal for donations of unwanted goods such as clothes and bric-a-brac need to be licensed unless the charity has a National Exemption Order (House to House exemption only):